State and territory data quality

 Northern Territory

 As of 2018 all agencies; regardless of setting, are instructed to complete a separate assessment only episode prior to the commencement of treatment.
-This policy relates to monitoring the volume of assessment work performed by agencies, particularly in relation to certain alcohol-related legislatively-based programs.
+This policy relates to monitoring the volume of assessment work performed by agencies, particularly in relation to certain alcohol-related legislatively-based programs such as the Banned Drinker Register (BDR).